What Is ICAO’s Requirement for Risk Assessment and Mitigation

 - Signed off my approving managers.

-You can document these controls/review/approvals in an aviation safety management software, point solution, or spreadsheet.
+You can document these controls/reviews/approvals in an aviation safety management software, point solution, or spreadsheet.